-Data Structure#
+Data Structure¶

-Momepy is built on top of geopandas GeoDataFrame objects and, for
+Momepy is built on top of geopandas

-network analysis, on networkx Graph.
+networkx Graph.

 For any kind of morphometric analysis, data needs to be provided as

 GeoDataFrames.
-Results of morphometric analysis from momepy can
+Results of morphometric analysis from momepy can be

-are clearly described in the API.
+described in the API.

-Morphometric functions#
+Morphometric Functions¶

-Morphometric functions available in momepy could be divided into
+Morphometric functions available in momepy could be divided into four

 Simple characters

-Simple morphometric characters are using single
+Simple morphometric characters use a single

 GeoDataFrameas a source of the data.Relational characters